History of the Smoke Grenade and Use Cases for Today

 Which smoke grenade should I use?

-How did smoke grenades evolve from military to photography use?
+How did smoke grenades go from military to photography use?

 What is Enola Gaye's history in smoke grenade manufacturing?

-Enola Gaye is a UK-based pyrotechnics manufacturer that built its reputation by pioneering consumer-grade smoke grenades engineered specifically for non-military applications.
-The company developed formulations that meet Hazard Group 1.4G pyrotechnic safety standards while producing the dense, vibrant color output demanded by photographers, filmmakers, airsoft players, and event planners.
-Their product architecture spans a range of output levels and ignition formats, from the compact EG25 Wire Pull with its 25-second burn, to high-output devices for maximum visual impact.
-The WP40 Wire Pull sits at the center of the lineup as their most popular device globally.
-Shutter Bombs serves as the dedicated US retail channel for Enola Gaye products, making the full format and color range available to customers across the contiguous states except Massachusetts with hazmat-compliant ground shipping.
-Every unit sold through Shutter Bombs carries a product guarantee, reflecting the consistent manufacturing quality Enola Gaye has built over its production history.
+Enola Gaye is a UK-based pyrotechnics manufacturer that built its reputation by pioneering consumer-grade smoke grenades for non-military applications.
+The company developed formulations that produce dense, vibrant color output for photographers, filmmakers, airsoft players, and event planners while remaining non-toxic and cool-burning.
+Its lineup spans a range of output levels and ignition formats, from the compact EG25 Micro with its ~25-second burn to the longer-burning WP40 Wire Pull, which sits at the center of the range as its most popular device.
+Shutter Bombs is the dedicated US retail channel for Enola Gaye, making the full format and color range available to customers across the contiguous US.
+Every unit sold carries our 100% Product Guarantee.

 Ready to Get Started?